ably/kafka-connect-ably/README.md

 #### Publishing messages with schema

 The Ably Kafka Connector supports messages which contain schema information by converting them to JSON before publishing them to Ably.
-For example if you use [Kafka Connect Avro Converter](https://www.confluent.io/hub/confluentinc/kafka-connect-avro-converter) and register an Avro schema to your [schema registry](https://docs.confluent.io/platform/current/schema-registry/connect.html), you can use the following.
+For example, if messages on the Kafka topic are serialized using Avro with schemas registered at https://<your-schema-registry-host>, then set the following configuration so that those messages are converted from Avro to JSON:

+value.converter=io.confluent.connect.avro.AvroConverter
+value.converter.schema.registry.url=https://<your-schema-registry-host>
+`

 If you're running the Ably Kafka Connector locally using Docker Compose as outlined above, then you can use the [`kafka-avro-console-producer` CLI](https://docs.confluent.io/platform/current/tutorials/examples/clients/docs/kafka-commands.html#produce-avro-records) to test producing Avro serialized messages by running the following:
 ```shell